Authentication management

 Client Secret: DehsAyrzXZK8bARud70Ou…8Sdm0HpijhQEFqOj4dUBXCd-2SxAaLg6C6XokjQMu8cGZvx3CxMdqiQ

-The client secret is the private key of the two values.
+The Client Secret is your private key.
 Do not share it with others; treat it as a sensitive password.

 2. Select My Account.